Graham · North-West Highlands

 Meall Mheinnidh — common questions

-- Meall Mheinnidh is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 591m of ascent and takes most walkers 4-6 hours.
+- On the OutdoorSCOT scale, Meall Mheinnidh comes in at 4/5 — challenging.
+Expect roughly 13km and 591m of ascent on the usual route — 4-6 hours for most parties.
 Terrain: Rough Lewisian and Torridonian terrain — slabs, bog and tussock.

-- Where do I park for Meall Mheinnidh?
+- Where should I park to climb Meall Mheinnidh?

 - Standard parking is at NG963739 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.